 A comprehensive methodology for renovating heritage townhouses in historic neighbourhoods that aligns with conservation and climate objectives and is endorsed by the relevant authorities.

 A design approach that facilitates deep renovation of historic buildings, aiming to reduce primary energy use by 60% and prepare the building for a fossil-free energy supply.
 Design optimisation also increases the cost-effectiveness and reduces the construction waste by 10%.
-The approach is made accessible via optimal design guidelines.
+The approach is made accessible via optimal design guidelines using collective and neighbourhood solutions.

 Long-lasting insulation and airtight solutions for renovating building exteriors, preserving their heritage features and traditional construction methods, while improving energy efficiency by 60%.